Real Estate Agents: Are They a Necessity or an Obligation?

-Considering the fact that everybody has a life of his or her own, keeping up with the daily facts of the real estate market can be a challenge.
+Considering the fact that everybody has a life of their own, keeping up with the daily facts of the real estate market can be a challenge.
 That is why even the Forbes 500 companies sign global contracts with major global real estate agencies in order to protect their interests all over the world.
-Real estate agents are here to take care of your real estate or provide you the best options there is in the market that suits to your needs.
+Real estate agents are here to take care of your real estate or provide you the best options there is in the market that suits your needs.

 Real Estate Agency Fees

-Real Estate Agency Fees in Turkey have been identified by Chamber of Real Estate Agents which is pretty parallel to whatever there is out there globally.
-These fees have been identified by experiences of centuries, not only in Turkey, but also globally.
-At the end of the day, both the landlord and lessee or buyer must leave the agreement desk happily as well as the real estate agent.
+Real estate agency fees in Turkey have been identified by the Chamber of Real Estate Agents which is pretty parallel to whatever there is out there globally.
+These fees have been identified by experiences of centuries, not only in Turkey but also globally.
+At the end of the day, both the landlord and lessee or buyer must leave the agreement desk happily as well as the real estate agents.

 These fees mentioned above are the full and maximum fees that have been identified by the Chamber of Real Estate Agents.
-Considering the fact that Turkey is running by a free-market economy policy, anything is up to negation and these are not binding for any higher or lower fee amounts.
+Considering the fact that Turkey is running by a free-market economy policy, anything is up to negation and these aren’t binding for any higher or lower fee amounts.

 Real Estate Agency Representation

-Real estate agency is a profession which is more than 500 years old, maybe not in Turkey but around the world, especially the UK.
-Real estate agents, or property consultants as some might call them are here to protect the rights of both sides of the table according to market conditions and prevent any legal disputes.
+The real estate agency is a profession that is more than 500 years old, maybe not in Turkey but around the world, especially the United Kingdom.
+Real estate agents, or property consultants as some might call them, are here to protect the rights of both sides of the table according to market conditions and prevent any legal disputes.

 - The Facts about Property Ownership in Turkey